This article is about

 Supporting Metabolism

-Serine is necessary for fat metabolism and muscle growth, while tyrosine aids in synthesizing important hormones and neurotransmitters, including epinephrine and melanin [ref].
+Amino acids such as serine and tyrosine contribute to various metabolic processes.
+Serine is necessary for fat metabolism and muscle growth, while tyrosine aids in synthesizing important hormones and neurotransmitters, including epinephrine and melanin.

 Enhanced Recovery and Performance